SatelliteShorelines/CoastSeg/docs/How-to-Download-Tide-Model-updated.md

 This guide will walk you through signing up for the necessary account and then choosing between two methods to download and clip the tide model for use in CoastSeg.

-# Part 1: Download the Tide Model
+# Part 1: Register for the Tide Model
+You only need to do this part once.
+Be sure to save your username and password in a safe place.
+Be aware that AVISO may update their registration guide at any time and this page may be out of date.

 ### Step 1: Register
 - **Sign Up:** Begin by registering on the AVISO platform.
 Visit the [AVISO Registration Page ](https://www.aviso.altimetry.fr/en/data/data-access/registration-form.html) to create your account.